 High desert hiking is wondrous and unique.
 Ghost Ranch has three distinct trails that will take you through red rocks and hills, to lush green areas of forest and past dinosaur quarries.
 See breathtaking landscapes along the way.
 Listen to birds sing.
 Smell the aroma of sage mingled with juniper and piñon.
 Come explore the rock formations, flora and fauna at Ghost Ranch.

-There is no fee to hike, but we ask for a $3 conservation fee.
+We collect a Ranch Land Conservation Fee of $5 that includes admission to the Ranch (hiking included) and museums.
 Also, for safety reasons, we ask that you check-in at our Welcome Center before hiking.

 *NOTE: SOME HIKING TRAILS MAY BE CLOSED AT CERTAIN TIMES DUE TO EXTREME FIRE DANGER or MONSOON SEASON FLOODING.

 When hiking it should be remembered that the formations are composed primarily of soft and disintegrating sandstone or gypsum.
 Do not attempt to climb any rock formation or stray from clearly marked trails.
 Do not hike in arroyos (ditches).
 Snakes are comparatively rare and most are harmless, but caution should always be exercised.
 Wear sun protection and carry plenty of water.

 Click on the trail map below and view a larger, printable version.

 Maps and guides are not necessary to enjoy any of the trails.
 However, information about the terrain and length of hikes is available at the Welcome Center.
 The most popular hikes are to Chimney Rock, Box Canyon, and Kitchen Mesa.
 The Continental Divide Trail also runs through Ghost Ranch.
 Numbers correspond to locations on the map.